pudly/schmopera-hugo/content/articles/childfree-opera-singers-happiness.md

 ---
-title: Child-free opera singers & happiness
+title: "Child-free opera singers &amp; happiness"
 ---

 Being an opera singer is a difficult career.
 It's a lot of work, a lot of pressure, a lot of travel.
 And opera singers aren't exempt from the common question about balancing work and family life.
 A quick Google search shows plenty of results about women who are juggling their opera careers while being mothers and wives; and, like other industries, there are more mothers answering these kinds of questions than fathers.